 You can maintain proper mold awareness by inspecting areas that might promote mold growth from time to time, as well as thoroughly clean up leaks and not allow standing water.
 If you discover mold and are unsure if it is toxic, assume that it might be – toxic mold carries with it long term or lifelong health effects.

-If you have discovered mold in your home, do not hesitate to call Clean Crawls immediately, so that we can quickly schedule your home for an inspection.
+If you have discovered mold in your attic or crawl space, do not hesitate to call Clean Crawls immediately, so that we can quickly schedule your home for an inspection.